E-commerce

 Best practices

-• Write FAQs about multi-package shipments and variable delivery times.
+Write FAQs about multi-parcel shipments and variable delivery times.

 Common mistakes

-• Multiplying imports without quality criteria: brand dilution costs more than the margin opportunity.
+Multiplying imports without a quality criterion: brand dilution costs more than the margin opportunity.

-• Ignoring eligibility or currency updates when entering new markets.
+Ignoring eligibility or currency updates when you open new markets.

 Qstomy and product discovery

-An AI chatbot like Qstomy can help visitors understand which complementary products you offer via Collective, guide them to the right collections, and answer questions about delivery times or returns according to your approved copy.
-It is not a substitute for clear internal documentation, but a safety net during peak traffic.
+An AI chatbot like Qstomy can help visitors understand which complementary products you offer via Collective, direct them to the right collections, and answer questions about delivery times or returns based on your approved copy.
+It is not a substitute for clear internal documentation, but it provides a safety net during peak traffic.
 See e-commerce chatbot and Shopify integration.

 Finally, keep a decision trail: import date, product sheet version, and supplier return policy version.
-This discipline avoids disputes when the catalog or policies change during the season.
+This discipline helps avoid disputes when the catalog or policies change during the season.

 Summary

-Shopify Collective allows retailers to import and sell products from other Shopify stores without holding inventory, in a framework where margins, retail prices, and costs are structured as explained in the help center.
-Succeeding means choosing your suppliers, mastering the multi-shipper experience, and handling data and taxes rigorously.
+Shopify Collective allows retailers to import and sell products from other Shopify stores without holding inventory, within a framework where margins, retail prices, and costs are structured as explained in the help center.
+Success means choosing your suppliers, mastering the multi-shipper experience, and handling data and taxes rigorously.
 To get started on the brand side that supplies the products, continue with the supplier guide already mentioned.

 FAQ